A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Proof of Functional central limit theorems for the VRJP and the ERRW: Theorem and

 where \(\theta_{n}\) is the shift in time by \(n\).
 It follows that \((X\circ \theta_{\xi_{0}})_{n}\) has the same law under \(\tilde P^{\psi}_{0}\) and under \(\tilde P^{\beta,\gamma,0}_{0}\).

-Remark also, from Proposition~\ref{0-1law}, that \( W_{i,j}\psi(i)\psi(j)\) are stationary and ergodic conductances.
-We can thus apply Theorem 4.5 and Theorem 4.6 of~\cite{de1989invariance}.
-In order to have a functional central limit theorem we need to show that, cf Theorem 4.5 of~\cite{de1989invariance},
+Remark also, from Proposition~\ref{0-1law}, that \( W_{i,j}\psi(i)\psi(j)\) are stationary and ergodic conductances under $\nu_V^W(d\beta)$.
+We can thus apply Theorem~4.5 and Theorem4.6 of~\cite{de1989invariance}.
+In order to have a functional central limit theorem we need to show that, c.f.
+Theorem~4.5 of~\cite{de1989invariance},